 All students accepted at NIU must provide immunization records in accordance with the Illinois College Student Immunization Act.
 Students late in turning in their records are fined a late immunization fee by Health Services.
 All questions regarding this fee should be directed to Health Services .

-How do I sign up for the Huskie Installment Plan (HIP) for Spring semester? (show/hide »)
+How do I sign up for the Huskie Installment Plan (HIP) for Fall semester? (show/hide »)

-Sign-up for the spring 2014 Huskie Installment Plan (HIP) must be completed by November 30, 2013.
+Sign-up for the fall 2014 Huskie Installment Plan (HIP) must be completed by June 30, 2014.
 Complete HIP payment plan information can be found on our Huskie Installment Plan page.

 How come my HIP installments are not always equal? (show/hide »)